-- 75. The characteristics of financial instruments may obscure certain elements of risk and exposure.
-Obtaining an understanding of the instruments in which the entity has invested or to which it is exposed, including the characteristics of the instruments, helps the auditor to identify whether: - Important aspects of a transaction are missing or inaccurately recorded; - A valuation appears appropriate; - The risks inherent in them are fully understood and managed by the entity; and - The financial instruments are appropriately classified into current and non-current assets and liabilities. - 76.
+- The financial instruments are appropriately classified into current and non-current assets and liabilities. - 76.
 Examples of matters that the auditor may consider when obtaining an understanding of the entity's financial instruments include: - To which types of financial instruments the entity is exposed. - The use to which they are put. - Management's and, where appropriate, those charged with governance's understanding of the financial instruments, their use and the accounting requirements. - Their exact terms and characteristics so that their implications can be fully understood and, in particular where transactions are linked, the overall impact of the financial instrument transactions. - How they fit into the entity's overall risk management strategy.

-Inquiries of the internal audit function, and the risk management function, if such functions exist, and discussions with those charged with governance may inform the auditor's understanding.
+Inquiries of the internal audit function and the risk management function, if such functions exist, and discussions with those charged with governance may inform the auditor's understanding.

-77. In some cases, a contract, including a contract for a non-financial instrument may contain a derivative.
+In some cases, a contract, including a contract for a non-financial instrument may contain a derivative.
 Some financial reporting frameworks, including Australian Accounting Standards, permit or require such "embedded" derivatives to be separated from the host contract in some circumstances.
 Understanding management's process for identifying, and accounting for, embedded derivatives will assist the auditor in understanding the risks to which the entity is exposed.

-Using Those with Specialized Specialised Skills and Knowledge in the Audit 14
+Using Those with Specialised Skills and Knowledge in the Audit

-- 78. A key consideration in audits involving financial instruments, particularly complex financial instruments, is the competence of the auditor.
-ISA-ASA 22015 requires the engagement partner to be satisfied that the engagement team, and any auditor's experts who are not part of the engagement team, collectively have the appropriate competence and capabilities to perform the audit engagement in accordance with professional standards and applicable legal and regulatory requirements and to enable an auditor's report that is appropriate in the circumstances to be issued.
-Further, relevant ethical requirements 16 require the auditor to determine whether acceptance of the engagement would create any threats to compliance with the fundamental principles, including the professional competence and due care.
-Paragraph 79 below provides examples of the types of matters that may be relevant to the auditor's considerations in the context of financial instruments. - 79.
-Accordingly, auditing financial instruments may require the involvement of one or more experts or specialists, for example, in the areas of: - Understanding the financial instruments used by the entity and their characteristics, including their level of complexity.
-Using specialized specialised skills and knowledge may be needed in checking whether all aspects
+78. A key consideration in audits involving financial instruments, particularly complex financial instruments, is the competence of the auditor.
+ASA 220 requires the engagement partner to be satisfied that the engagement team, and any auditor's experts who are not part of the engagement team, collectively have the appropriate competence and capabilities to perform the audit engagement in accordance with professional standards and applicable legal and regulatory requirements and to enable an auditor's report that is appropriate in the circumstances to be issued.
+Further, relevant ethical requirements require the auditor to determine whether acceptance of the engagement would create any threats to compliance with the fundamental principles, including the professional competence and due care.
+Paragraph 79 below provides examples of the types of matters that may be relevant to the auditor's considerations in the context of financial instruments.

+79. Accordingly, auditing financial instruments may require the involvement of one or more experts or specialists, for example, in the areas of: